What it Means to Have a Financial War Chest

-We normally don’t think of our savings account as a war chest, but as you approach retirement it might be a good idea to put a little more energy into your rainy-day funds.
+We normally don’t think of our savings account as a war chest, but as you approach retirement it might be a good idea to put a little more energy into your financial war chest funds.

 What exactly is a financial war chest?